-• Consistently low-performing student group(s) goal requirement: An LEA meeting the consistently low-performing student group(s) criteria must include a goal in its LCAP focused on improving the performance of the student group or groups that led to the LEA's eligibility for Differentiated Assistance.
+Consistently low-performing student group(s) goal requirement: An LEA meeting the consistently low-performing student group(s) criteria must include a goal in its LCAP focused on improving the performance of the student group or groups that led to the LEA's eligibility for Differentiated 2023-24 Local Control Accountability Plan for Watts Learning Center Charter Middle School (WLCCMS) Page 60 of 75

+Assistance.
 This goal must include metrics, outcomes, actions, and expenditures specific to addressing the needs of, and improving outcomes for, this student group or groups.
 An LEA required to address multiple student groups is not required to have a goal to address each student group; however, each student group must be specifically addressed in the goal.
 This requirement may not be met by combining this required goal with another goal.